 Knowledge is a term used to describe the whole spectrum of content for the discipline: information, terminology, artifacts, data, roles, methods, models, procedures, techniques, practices, processes, and literature.
 The SEEK is organized hierarchically into three levels.
 The highest level of the hierarchy is the education knowledge area, representing a particular subdiscipline of software engineering that is generally recognized as a significant part of the body of software engineering knowledge that an undergraduate should know.
 Knowledge areas are highlevel structural elements used for organizing, classifying, and describing software engineering knowledge.
-Each area is identified by an abbreviation, such as PRF for professional practices, and is represented in this document with the color orange.
+Each area is identified by an abbreviation, such as PRF for professional practices.

 Each area is broken down into smaller divisions called units, which represent individual thematic modules within an area.
 Adding a two or three letter suffix to the area identifies each unit; as an example, PRF.com is a unit on communication skills.
-Units are represented in this document with the color yellow.

 Each unit is further subdivided into a set of topics, which are the lowest level of the hierarchy.
-Topics are represented with either the color teal or white.